freginold/Dice/README.md

 Similar to the `odd` property except... well, you know. (*Default:* `false`)

 #### `skip`
 `skip` accepts a string containing any characters that you don't want an ID or class assigned to.
-These characters should not be delimited, so setting `skip` as "`aF ,1`" will tell Dice to skip all lower-case a's, capital F's, spaces, commas, and 1's. `skip` is case-sensitive. (*Default:* `""` (empty string))
+These characters should not be delimited, so setting `skip` to "`aF ,1`" will tell Dice to skip all lower-case a's, capital F's, spaces, commas, and 1's. `skip` is case-sensitive. (*Default:* `""` (empty string))

 ### Setting the Properties